kavia-common/personal-notes-manager-46737-46746/notes_frontend/README.md

 ## Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever css framework you prefer.
 See the [Vite docs on css](https://vitejs.dev/guide/features.html#css) for more information.

+## Troubleshooting

+- If the dev server fails to start, ensure Node.js >= 20 is installed.
+- Port 3000 is required (`strictPort: true`).
+Stop other services using 3000 or update `vite.config.ts`.
+- No `.env` is required locally.
+If you provide one, ensure `VITE_*` variables are valid URLs.